Yashicaflex A Series

 Up to the end of 1950, the Rolleicord II series had a similar cable release arrangement with their Compur shutters.
 However, the centre lever combined both shutter tensioning and release.

 Below is a table that compares the feature sets of the four original “A” models against the “S”.
-The “A” models were released in the second half of 1954, the “S” maybe a little earlier than the others.
-The Yashica Flex B was still in production but near its end and the A-III and Yashicaflex C didn't arrive until probably later in 1955 and the A2 and A3 models later still.
+The A-I and A-II are claimed to be released in October 1954 and the AS-II in November 1954.
+The “S”, I believe, was in 1954 as claimed but much earlier than the others.
+The Yashica Flex B was still in production but near its end and the Yashicaflex C didn't arrive until probably later in 1955, the A-III at a similar time and the A2 and A (new model) models later still.
 Trim changes that applied across the whole of the range such as spool knob design and move of flash sync to the front (low set on “A” models, high set on “S”, a convention that carried through to the later Yashica A and premium models) are not included.
 (Note.
-Whilst this table relies on details found on actual cameras, I have not yet found any confirmed red windowed AS-I examples other than reference to its existence in both the original Yashicaflex A and AS user manuals from probably late 1954 and a later manual, probably from 1955 or 1956 - see further down.)
+Whilst this table relies on details found on actual cameras, I have not yet found any confirmed red windowed AS-I examples other than reference to its existence in both the original Yashicaflex A and AS user manuals from probably late 1954 and a later combined manual - see further down.)

 (Click on table for full screen view)

-Note: The first Yashicaflex AS-II in my database has the film wind knob from the A-II rather than from the Yashica Flex S as on later cameras.
-However, this is the camera from the instruction manual and may be a pre-production example.
+Note: The Yashicaflex AS-II in the instruction manual has the film wind knob from the A-II rather than from the Yashica Flex S as on later cameras.
+However, this is possibly a pre-production example.

-Both Tom Heckhaus and Leigh Harris have originals of a Yashima issued “Yashicaflex Directions for use Model A and C” which covers the most recent A variations (about 1956), i.e., long strap holder, press button shutter release models, as well as the Yashicaflex C and Yashica Flex S, now called the Yashicaflex S in line with its new peers.
-The image below is the cover:
+The “Yashicaflex Directions for use Model A and C” covers the more recent A variations (late 1955, early 1956), i.e., long strap holder, press button shutter release models, as well as the Yashicaflex C and Yashica Flex S, now called the Yashicaflex S in line with its new peers.
+Tom Heckhaus' example has “purchased Okinawa Feb 1957” penned on the cover.

 Inside is detail referring to the various models in production at the time: